Are you familiar with Extreme Cowboy Racing?

 Are you with me so far?

-While it's exciting to watch the Professional levels at the Calgary Stampede or the World Championships in Texas, there's a whole lot of fun at every level, right from leadline to Pro.
-The bonus is that by following the EXCA (Extreme Cowboy Association) rules and guidelines, you will be developing your ride with consistency with an eye on moving up through the divisions, if you wish to do so.
+While it's exciting to watch the professional levels of Extreme Cowboy Racing at the Calgary Stampede or the EXCA World Championships in Texas, there's a whole lot of fun at every level, right from lead line to Pro, right in our own backyard.
+The bonus is that by following the EXCA (Extreme Cowboy Association) rules and guidelines, you can work your way through your division with an eye on the World Championships in Glen Rose, Texas.

-I'm all about building a solid foundation.
-If you want to know more about Extreme Cowboy racing or how to get started I can help!
+At the training level, it's all about building a solid foundation.
+The skills you need to compete are those that build a better horse and rider.
+Basics like good gaits, transitions, and maneuverability are transferrable to many other equestrian disciplines, developing a confident partnership with your horse to have fun on the trail or in the show pen.
+If you want to know more about Extreme Cowboy racing or how to get started I can help.
 For those already started I can help you to strategize your run to build your performance.
 Contact me for more details about how you and your horse can get involved in Extreme Cowboy Racing in Ontario.

 Let's Ride!

-Private or semi-private lessons are available with one of our horses or you can bring your horse to Sweet Grass Farm near Orton.
-Call or text for more information 519-855-1127, e-mail karen.dallimore@gmail.com or contact me through my Horse Basics or Sweet Grass Farm page on Facebook.
+Private or semi-private lessons are available with one of our horses or you can bring your horse here to Sweet Grass Farm near Orton.
+Call or text for more information 519-855-1127, or e-mail karen.dallimore (@) gmail.com.